Willis R. Whitney: Personal life

 Whitney's father died in his sleep after several months of being ill.
 Upon hearing the news, he returned from an American Chemical Society conference in California and went to comfort his mother, who was slowly going blind.
 Attending the funeral, he found his mother very calm and serene after she completely lost her sight.
 Whitney began visiting her more often, until she died in 1927.

 Whitney got to meet the likes of Madame Curie, Thomas Edison, Robert Millikan, and Arthur Compton when he was invited to a luncheon honoring Marie Curie at the Carnegie Mansion.
 Soon after this, he met J.J.
 Thomson on a trip to Cambridge University in Europe and also got to see Madame Curie's laboratory.

 As he retired, Whitney spent more time on his hobbies: bicycling, his various experiments, collecting arrowheads, and learning such as studying neurology and welding for fun.

 During the depression years starting in 1929, Whitney battled a personal depression brought on by ever-increasing pressure to defend his laboratory.
 He had to let go of many of his workers and was devastated that he could not help them.
 Businesses were debating whether a research budget was actually a cool insurance or an unnecessary luxury.
 The integrity of the G.E.
 Research laboratory as a scientific institution was challenged.
 Whitney took a vacation to recover.
 During his vacation time, he did some manual labor around his home, visited Florida, visited the Grimaldi Caves, visited Nassau, and learned that when living conches are scarred, a pearl-like lime substance will fill in the scarred area.
 When he returned, he stepped down from his position as the director of the G.E. laboratory, naming Coolidge as his successor.
 He was diagnosed with psychomotor acceleration around this time.
-He recovered and relapsed through it until his peaceful death in a hospital.
-He lived until the age of 89.
-He rests in Mausoleum Lot: Section D Grave Crypt: 38 in Park View Cemetery in Schenectady.
+He recovered and relapsed through it until his death in a hospital at the age of 89.